javachefmc/trufflez-arcanum/README.md

 - **Thaumcraft** - what magic mod isn't?

 ## Currently Implemented
-- Base models for workbench, staves, alembic, and vitriol
-- Four new tree types with entirely custom (but work-in-progress) generation
+- Six new tree types with entirely custom (but work-in-progress) generation
     - Their respective log/wood/stripped variants, leaves, plank variants, stairs, and slabs
+- Some worldgen (one custom biome)
 - Crafting recipes, furnace recipes, and blast furnace recipes
-- Base texture work
+- Base models and texture work

 ## Common Questions
 - **When will this be done?**